 Flashtabs asks you a question every time you open a new tab in Chrome.
 It works offline, making it a great study aid for Chromebooks.

-After you install the extension, it gives you a place to add your cards.
+, it gives you a place to add your cards.
 It’s pretty barebones.
 After you put in a question and answer (text only), you add it to the deck and then save the deck.
 Every time you open a new tab, Chrome asks you a question from the Flashtab deck.

 This extension is free, but it won’t randomize the questions.
 It won’t let you import or share your deck.
 If you want randomized questions, I recommend asking the same question more than once in the deck.
 This is perfect for studying a long list of definitions and dates.